galaxyproject/training-material/topics/fair/tutorials/fair-ena/tutorial.md

 Each read file submission will receive a run accession (ERR*) and an Experiment accession (ERX*).

-## Webin submissions portal
-Making and manage submissions to ENA using this portal - https://www.ebi.ac.uk/ena/submit/webin/.

 # 02. Submitting data
 ## 1. Webin login
 Log in to ENA Webin portal https://www.ebi.ac.uk/ena/submit/webin/.
 If you don't have a login you will have to register for an account.
 Go ahead and do that - it is free.
+Click on the 'Register' button and fill in the information requested.

 ## 2. Study metadata